 - Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013

-Additionally, service providers are given a framework for ongoing development of person-centred residential services through the National Standards for Residential Services for Children and Adults with Disabilities.
+Additionally, service providers are given a framework for the ongoing quality improvement of person-centred residential services through the National Standards for Residential Services for Children and Adults with Disabilities.

 HIQA recognises that residents, their families and their friends may have questions about the role of HIQA in regulating residential services.
 We hope that our guidebook may answer many of these questions.
 In addition, inspectors will always be happy to meet with residents, family, friends and staff while on inspection.
 Their feedback is always welcome.